cyclistcodes/MineSweeperGame/README.md

 This is a simple command-line implementation of the Minesweeper game written in C#.
 The game is played on a 5x5 grid, where the player tries to uncover all tiles without hitting a bomb.

+## How to Run

+1. Make sure you have the .NET SDK installed on your system.

+2. Clone the project and utilize it in your preferred C# development environment (e.g., Visual Studio, Visual Studio Code).

+3. Build and run the project.

+4. Follow the on-screen instructions to play the Minesweeper game.

 ## How to Play

 1. When you run the application, a 5x5 grid will be displayed with all tiles hidden, represented by question marks ("?").